 Nearby you can read about the 15 men who attended the conference.
 Pay special attention to their professions - many were trained to help people before the war.

-The chart on the wall traces the number of Jews (11 million total) who were targeted in occupied Europe and in countries yet to be conquered.
+The chart on the left wall traces the number of Jews (11 million total) who were targeted in occupied Europe and in countries yet to be conquered.

-What does the chart on the wall suggest about the Nazi's plans?
-Why is this important to note?
+- What does this chart on the wall suggest about the Nazi's plans? - Why is this important to note?